 This course focuses on the political, economic, ideological, social, and cultural dimensions of migration from South Asia to the United States, to be understood within the larger context of South Asian diaspora (hi)stories.
 Our approach will be interdisciplinary, working with social theory and history as well as literature, film, and music.
 We will identify different notions of diaspora and migration and how they give meaning to "home," and displacement.
 The semester begins with Indian labor migration with the system of British colonial indenture, proceeds through the "free" labor migration of workers in the colonial and post-colonial period, and concludes with our contemporary moment.

 Not open to first-year students.
 Limited to 15 students.
 Preference given to American Studies majors.
 Omitted 2013-14.
-Five College Professor Reddy.2015-16: Not offered
+Five College Professor Reddy.2016-17: Not offered

 (Offered as AMST 360 and ARHA 360.)
 What is public art and what role does it play in public life and collective memory in the United States?
 In this course we will study art that is commissioned, paid for, and owned by the state as well as private works scaled to public encounter.
 A focus of our study will be the evolution of public art in Washington, D.C.
 (19th-21st centuries), but we will range from New York harbor to the Black Hills of South Dakota and the Great Salt Lake, and we will discuss the fate of works that, like Richard Serra's Tilted Arc, exist today only in photographic record and documented debate.
 Asking whether and how public art mediates between private and public life will guide us to consider when and how it defines national or local values and why so many public art projects have aroused controversy.
 The course is organized around class discussion and student presentations, and it includes short papers and a paper/presentation of an independent research project.
 Two meetings per week.

 Requisite: One course in American Studies, History, or the History of Art.
 Limited to 20 students.
 Permission required for first-year students.
 Omitted 2013-14.
-Professor Clark.2015-16: Not offered
+Professor Clark.2016-17: Not offered

 This course is designed to provide American Studies juniors (and others) with a methodological grounding in the discipline and an opportunity to write a research paper on a topic of their own choosing.
 We will engage a wide range of materials and methodologies in this course in order to grasp the broad interdisciplinarity of the field of American Studies.
 Through short written exercises addressing a variety of documents including manuscripts, journals, census records, images and printed books, students will gauge the utility of various methodological approaches to determine which are most useful for their own independent work.
 The major requirement of this course is a research paper, approximately 20-25 pages in length, that will be due at the end of the semester.

 Limited to 20 students.
 Open to juniors and seniors as a research seminar; underclassmen admitted under special circumstances.
 Spring semester.
-Professor Vigil.2015-16: Offered in Spring 2016
+Professor Vigil.2016-17: Not offered

 A one-semester project--either a shorter essay or some other form of independent interdisciplinary research and production.
 The capstone project serves as the grounds for a comprehensive evaluation of each student's achievement in the major.